kongr45gpen/observerChat/README.md

 * `1`: Observers aren't allowed to talk on global chat while a game is in progress **(default)**
 * `2`: Observers aren't allowed to talk on global chat at any time

-Admins or players who have the `OBSERVERCHAT` permission are allowed to override the plugin and talk wherever they want.
+Players who have the `OBSERVERCHAT` permission or admins are allowed to override the plugin and talk wherever they want.

 Even more usage
 ---------------